frame-dev/ReportPlugin/README.md

 - Fully configurable through the `config.yml` file.
 - Permission-based access control for all features.
 - View detailed information about each player report.
-- Supports MySQL, SQLite, MongoDB, and file-based storage.
+- Supports MySQL, SQLite, PostgreSQL, H2, MongoDB, and file-based storage.
 - Instantly teleport to the reporter's location.
 - Delete reports directly from the interface.
 - View the complete update history of each report.

+## Databases

+- MySQL
+- SQLite
+- PostgreSQL
+- H2
+- MongoDB
+- File-based storage

 ## Installation